 The Detective (-4pts)

 The Logic (-5pts)

 Pro: Jennifer Aniston (+3pts)

 Jennifer Aniston played Nick’s wife, Audrey.
 The character was not given a whole lot to do, but she delivered the drama and the comedy whenever it was needed from her character.
-She made the character relatable, made her likable, and used the dramatic scenes she did get to give depth to her character.
+She made the character relatable, she made the character likable, and she used the dramatic scenes she did get to give depth to her character.
 Had another actress been in this role, it very much could have been a generic character.
-With Jennifer Aniston, the character was interesting and I cared about her story.
+With Jennifer Aniston, however, the character was interesting, and I cared about her story.